Angiogenin and cancer

 Angiogenin is a small polypeptide that helps for new blood vessels, a process called angiogenesis.
-It also acts as an enzyme.
+This polypeptide also acts as an enzyme.

 Angiogenin and cancer